-- Compensations of an individual employee in excess of an annual salary of \$100,000, as prorated for the period February 15, to June 30, 2020. - Taxes imposed or withheld under chapters 21, 22, or 24 of the Internal Revenue Code during the "covered period". - Any compensation of an employee whose principal place of residence is outside of the United States. - Qualified sick leave wages for which a credit is allowed under section 7001 of the Families First Coronavirus Response Act (Public Law 116-5 127); or qualified family leave wages for which a credit is allowed under section 7003 of the Families First Coronavirus Response Act.
+- ii) Any compensation of an employee whose principal place of residence is outside of the United States. - iii) Qualified sick leave wages for which a credit is allowed under section 7001 of the Families First Coronavirus Response Act (Public Law 116-5 127); or qualified family leave wages for which a credit is allowed under section 7003 of the Families First Coronavirus Response Act.

-e) New Guidance for Section 1102 released 04-06-20 from the Treasury Department and the Small Business Administration
+9) New Guidance for Section 1102 released 04-06-20 from the Treasury Department and the Small Business Administration

-- The Gross Payroll approach should be used for both loan application and forgiveness. - The guidance also clarifies that employer FICA should not be included in the calculation of loan. - The \$100,000 salary limitation does not include healthcare, retirement benefits, and state and local taxes. - Applicants who use Professional Employer Organizations (PEOs) can provide payroll reports since they cannot produce individual entity payroll tax documents. - Borrowers can calculate their aggregate payroll costs using data either from calendar year 2019 or from the previous 12 months. - For applications filed 04/06/2020 and before based on the released on the version of the PPP Interim Final Rule published on April 2, 2020 do not need to update their application.
+- a) The Gross Payroll approach should be used for both loan application and forgiveness. - b) The guidance also clarifies that employer FICA should not be included in the calculation of loan. - c) The \$100,000 salary limitation does not include healthcare, retirement benefits, and state and local taxes. - d) Applicants who use Professional Employer Organizations (PEOs) can provide payroll reports since they cannot produce individual entity payroll tax documents. - e) Borrowers can calculate their aggregate payroll costs using data either from calendar year 2019 or from the previous 12 months. - f) For applications filed 04/06/2020 and before based on the released on the version of the PPP Interim Final Rule published on April 2, 2020 do not need to update their application.
 Borrowers and Lenders may rely on the laws, rules, and guidance available at the time of the relevant application.
 However, borrowers whose previously submitted loan applications have not yet been processed may revise their applications based on clarifications released on 04-06-2020.

-f) Covered Period
+10) Covered Period

-- A loan made under the Care Act during the covered period: February 15, 2020 and ending on June 30, 2020. - Includes liabilities of the borrower that are loans guaranteed by the SBA, as well as covered mortgage loans incurred before February 15, 2020.
+- a) "Covered Period' for PPP "Covered Loan" (The CARES Act Section 1102 (a)(2)(A)(ii)-(iii)) - i) A loan made under the Care Act during the covered period: February 15, 2020 and ending on June 30, 2020. - ii) Includes liabilities of the borrower that are loans guaranteed by the SBA, as well as covered mortgage loans incurred before February 15, 2020. - b) "Covered Period" for PPP "Loan Forgiveness" - i) The term "covered period" means the 8-week period beginning on the date of the origination of a covered loan (The CARES Act, Section 1106 (a)(3).

-g) Loan Period
+11) Loan Period

-- The loan period for this program would begin on February 15, 2020 and end on December 31, 2020, during which time applications must be submitted. - Paycheck protection loans are fully guaranteed by the federal government through Dec.
+- a) The loan period for this program would begin on February 15, 2020 and end on December 31, 2020, during which time applications must be submitted. - b) Paycheck protection loans are fully guaranteed by the federal government through Dec.
 31, 2020 (previously guaranteed at 85%).

-h) Loan Amount
+12) Loan Amount

-- Maximum Amount The sum of (i) borrower's average total monthly "payroll costs" during the one-year period leading up to loan origination multiplied by 2.5 (i.e., 2.5 times average monthly payroll costs) plus (ii) the outstanding amount of borrower's EIDL, if any, made between January 31, 2020, and the date Paycheck Protection Loans are first made available (such amount to be used to refinance the Disaster Loan), in all cases capped at \$10 million. - For Seasonal Employers: Maximum loan= 2.5 x Average total monthly payroll costs incurred during the year prior to the loan date. - For businesses not operational in 2019: Max Loan=2.5 x Average total monthly payroll costs incurred for January & February 2020 - Be sure to apply for loans that don't need to be repaid, (guaranteed loans).
+- a) Maximum Amount The sum of (i) borrower's average total monthly "payroll costs" during the one-year period leading up to loan origination multiplied by 2.5 (i.e., 2.5 times average monthly payroll costs) plus (ii) the outstanding amount of borrower's EIDL, if any, made between January 31, 2020, and the date Paycheck Protection Loans are first made available (such amount to be used to refinance the Disaster Loan), in all cases capped at \$10 million. - b) For Seasonal Employers: Maximum Ioan= 2.5 x Average total monthly payroll costs incurred during the year prior to the loan date. - c) For seasonal businesses, the applicant may use average monthly payroll for the period between February 15, 2019, or March 1, 2019, and June 30, 2019. - d) For businesses not operational in 2019: Max Loan=2.5 x Average total monthly payroll costs incurred for January & February 2020 - e) Be sure to apply for loans that do not need to be repaid (guaranteed loans).

-i) Loan Forgiveness (Sole proprietors - see Section 1(s))
+13) Loan Forgiveness (Sole proprietors - see Section A(23))